-We had a blast checking out the latest wedding dress trends at New York Bridal Fashion Week, but there were a surprising number of wedding accessories that also grabbed our attention on the runways.
-This season, it wasn't just about the dresses—many designers stepped up their game by providing inspiration for a bride's entire look.
-We were wowed by statement jewelry and unexpected hair accessories, and we also noticed the return of a traditional bridal staple (gloves!).
+We had a blast checking out the latest wedding dress trends at New York Bridal Fashion Week when designers debuted their Fall 2020 collections, but there were a surprising number of wedding accessories that also grabbed our attention on the runways.
+This season, it wasn't just about the dresses—many designers stepped up their game by serving us major inspo for a bride's entire look.
+We were wowed by statement jewelry, new hair accessories, and a fresh take on the bridal jacket trend.
 If you're looking for a way to tie your wedding day outfit together, don't miss these fabulous wedding accessories ideas.

 Here are the latest steal-worthy wedding accessories, straight from the runways.

 Waist-cinching belts were some of the coolest and most unexpected wedding accessories to appear in designers’ collections this season.
 The latest styles look like actual belts you’d find in ready-to-wear fashion—different than the bridal rhinestone sashes and floral appliqué ribbons we’re accustomed to seeing with wedding gowns.
-Stylish belts were featured in the collections from Eisen-Stein and Victoria Kyriakides, who paired a sequined ball gown with a chain fringe belt for a rocker-meets-princess look.
+Bold belts were featured in the collections from Danielle Frankel (see the belt/trench combo above) and Lee Petra Grebenau, who styled pearl belts with pearl-adorned wedding dresses.

-If your style icons include Blair Waldorf, Audrey Hepburn, or Brigitte Bardot, then get ready to rejoice, because headbands are back.
-Thick, padded headbands were another wedding accessories trend we spotted everywhere during New York Bridal Fashion Week, from pearl-embellished styles paired with veils at Reem Acra, to red patent leather headbands emphasizing center parts at Galia Lahav.
+If your style icons include Blair Waldorf, Audrey Hepburn, or Brigitte Bardot, then rejoice with us, because headbands are back.
+Thick, padded headbands were another wedding accessories trend we spotted everywhere, from pearl-embellished styles at Lela Rose to velvet headbands at Wtoo by Watters and Allison Webb, to high-sparkle designs at Berta and Inbal Dror.
 Think of the headband as an “It” girl’s alternative to the classic bridal tiara.
 Plus, it’s one of the most versatile wedding accessories, since you can wear a headband with your hair up or down.

 White gloves were a staple wedding accessory decades ago, though modern-day brides have mostly skipped them in favor of bare hands and arms, because how else are you going to show off that wedding day manicure?
-But lately, we’ve noticed the slow comeback of this traditional wedding accessory, and several designers (including Reem Acra and Pronovias) confirmed our hunch with their latest collections that gloves are about to be en vogue once again.
-From luxurious satin elbow length-gloves to demure Swiss dot styles that barely covered the hands, bridal gloves are on track to be one of the trendiest wedding accessories this year.
+But lately, we’ve noticed the slow comeback of this traditional wedding accessory, and several designers (including Pnina Tornai and Vera Wang) confirmed our hunch with their latest collections that gloves are about to be en vogue once again.
+From luxurious satin elbow length-gloves to demure Swiss dot styles that barely covered the hands, bridal gloves are on track to be one of the trendiest wedding accessories for 2020.